JackCuthbert/kaomoji-slack-app/readme.md

 Set `DISCORD_BOT_TOKEN` environment variable to the App Bot User Token in the My Apps page.

+This does not support Oauth, only use as a private bot.

 Run `yarn discord`, `node discord.js`, or `npm run discord`.

 ### Slack